kagaimiq/sprdproto/README.md

 The second payload is loaded on the FDL1 stage, which is provided by the first payload, and in that, you have access to the DRAM.

-## sprdrunner.py

-Not done yet... but for some insights:

-`python3 sprdrunner.py [--dram] address file`

-The `--dram` key is used to ensure that the DRAM is initialized (i.e. it will/should run FDL1).

-The `address` and `file` is obviously the load address and the file that will be executed.